 Another example involves, dare I say it, terrorist acts.
-People hear about suicide attacks and casualties but never ask how rarely they occur, in what context they happen, and how unlikely it is to be affected by an attack even in Baghdad—it might never happen.
-Yet governments cut civil rights where they can, addressing the illusion of a threat through an illusion of safety.
+We hear about suicide attacks and casualties, but we never ask how rarely they occur, in what context they happen, and how unlikely it is to be affected by an attack.
+Yet governments cut civil rights at an alarming rate, replacing the illusion of a threat by an illusion of safety.

 Two more things:

 “Compared to what?” should always be answered.
 One might, by default, consider newspaper articles unprofessional that don’t provide data for comparison.
-It is not acceptable that news sources fail to provide what is necessary to assess the data being presented.
+It’s not acceptable that news sources fail to provide what is necessary to assess the data being presented.

 There is no obligation to ask “compared to what?” only once.
 You can and sometimes should go for more information in order to be able to learn and act on it.

-The simple conclusion: Don’t hesitate to ask “compared to what?” when being presented with data, and make sure to answer “compared to what?” when displaying data.
+The simple conclusion: Ask “compared to what?” when being presented with data, and make sure to answer “compared to what?” when displaying data.

 On July 3, 2008, 16:14 CEST, Jonas said: